Transcript: Cow’s Milk-Induced Infant Apnea

 Evolution devised an ingenius way to bond infant to mother.
 Select for milk proteins that break down into peptides that have opiate-like drug effects.
 But what if the breastfeeding mother is herself effectively suckling by still drinking milk as an adult.
 Evolution never counted on that, which may explain this recent report in the Journal of Pediatric Gastroenterology and Nutrition.

 “Cow’s milk-induced infant apnea with increased serum content of bovine beta casomorphin 5”.
 That’s one of the opioid compounds formed in our stomachs when we drink milk.
 Infant apnea means when a baby stops breathing.

 They report a case of a breast-fed infant with recurrent apnea episodes, which have always been preceded by his mother’s consumption of fresh cow’s milk.
 A biochemical examination has revealed a high level of casomorphin in the child’s blood.
-They speculate that it is an opioid activity that may have a depressive effect on the respiratory centre in the central nervous system and induce a phenomenon they coin milk apnoea.
-The reason we ‘re so concerned is that ‘’about 7-10% of infants with recurrent apneic episodes cannot be saved and they die of sudden infant death syndrome.
+They speculate that it is an opioid activity that may have a depressive effect on the respiratory center in the central nervous system and induce a phenomenon they coin milk apnea.
+The reason we‘re so concerned is that about 7-10% of infants with recurrent apnea episodes cannot be saved, and they die of sudden infant death syndrome.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.